20 of the best books for a unit study about Georgia.

 “Carol Ruckdeschel is the wildest woman in America.
 She wrestles alligators, eats roadkill, rides horses bareback, and lives in a ramshackle cabin that she built by hand in an island wilderness.
 A combination of Henry David Thoreau and Jane Goodall, Carol is a self-taught scientist who has become a tireless defender of sea turtles on Cumberland Island, a national park off the coast of Georgia.
 What happens when a dirt-poor naturalist with only a high school diploma becomes an outspoken advocate on a celebrated but divisive island?
 Untamed is the story of an American original standing her ground and fighting for what she believes in, no matter the cost.”

-Don’t forget to check out the next state!!
+Don’t forget to check out the other states!!